AFLplusplus/AFLplusplus/docs/fuzzing_binary-only_targets.md

   `AFL_COMPCOV_LEVEL=2`), alternatively you can use FRIDA mode, just switch `-Q` with `-O` and remove the LAF instance

-Then run as many instances as you have cores left with either -Q mode or - even better - use a binary rewriter like Dyninst, RetroWrite, ZAFL, etc.
+Then run as many instances as you have cores left with either `-Q` mode or use a static binary rewriter like Dyninst, RetroWrite, ZAFL, etc.
-The binary rewriters all have their own advantages and caveats.
+The binary rewriters all have their own advantages and caveats, but ZAFL is a good choice.
-ZAFL is the best but cannot be used in a business/commercial context.

 If a binary rewriter works for your target then you can use afl-fuzz normally and it will have twice the speed compared to QEMU mode (but slower than QEMU